 - Menstrual Cycle: Dealing With Cramps.

 You can choose from

-a range of pad and tampon choices for managing menstrual bleeding.
+a range of pads, tampons, or menstrual cups to manage menstrual bleeding.
 Follow all

 directions included with the product of your choice.